i0Ek3/TinyOne/README.md

 ## Core

 - FTP protocol
+    - Mode:
-    - PORT: client -> PORT -> server
+        - PORT: client -> PORT -> server, port > 1024
-    - PASV: client -> PASV -> server
+        - PASV: client -> PASV -> server, port < 1024
+    - Commands:
+        - USER, PASS, SIZE, CWD, PASV, PORT, RETR, STOR, REST, QUIT
+    - Response Code
-- Linux Socket Programming
+    - Socket Programming
+        - Socket Client
             - use socket() to create a Socket
             - use connect() to connect server
             - use write() and read() to communicate with each other
             - use close() to close Socket
+        - Socket Server
+            - use socket() to create a Socket
+            - use bind() to bind Socket
+            - use listen() to listen Socket
+            - use accept() to recieve request
+            - use write() and read() to communicate with each other
+            - use close() to close Socket
-- Linux System Programming
+    - EOL

 ## Architect